MelissaJSM/SileroVAD-For-Unity/README.md

    git clone https://github.com/MelissaJSM/SileroVAD-For-Unity.git
    ```

 2. Open the project in Unity.
+(If you see an error notice, please press the Ignore button.
+If you add it in the future package, it will disappear.)

 3. Install Package (Window -> Package Manager -> My Registry -> NPM -> ONNX Runtime (ALL)